-For the fifth time this year, Senate Majority Leader Harry Reid brought an unemployment-insurance extension to the floor last week, even though several members of his party admitted that they didn't have the votes to pass it.
+For the fifth time this year, Senate Majority Leader Harry Reid brought an unemployment-insurance extension to the floor on Thursday, even though several members of his party admitted that they didn't have the votes to pass it.

 They came close.
 But more important for Democratic campaign operatives across the country, they once again got Republicans on the record opposing assistance for the long-term unemployed.

 The party is facing little pressure to cave to Republicans, who are asking Democrats to pay for the extension for only the second time in the program's history.
-Instead, as each week passes, Democrats seem to be getting closer to the 60 votes they'll need to break a Republican filibuster and pass the extension—they reached 59 (not counting Reid's procedural switch) for the first time during a vote last Thursday—and Democrats are hopeful that if they hold out a little longer, they'll get the votes.
+Instead, as each week passes, Democrats seem to be getting closer to the 60 votes they'll need to pass the extension — they reached 59 (not counting Reid's procedural switch) for the first time during a vote on Thursday — and Democrats are hopeful that if they hold out a little longer, they'll get the votes.

 But more significant, as they prepare for an election in which they plan to run on income inequality and improving the middle class, the more times Republicans vote against an extension of popular benefits for unemployed individuals, or the House refuses to take up the issue, the better.